Eisenstein cohomology classes for $\mathrm{GL}_N$ over imaginary quadratic fields

 The proof of \autoref{prop:Eisenstein_zeta_value} shows that

 We compute

 \end{proof}

 {\it Acknowledgments.} We would like to thank Don Blasius for patiently explaining us the fine algebraicity consequences that could be derived from our Theorem \ref{Tfinal}.
-We also thank Javier Fresan as well as our collaborator on a related project Akshay Venkatesh for their comments and corrections on this paper.
+We also thank Javier Fres\'an as well as our collaborator on a related project Akshay Venkatesh for their comments and corrections on this paper.
 The second author is partially supported by the Agence Nationale de la Recherche (ANR-18-CE40-0029 grant) and by from Sorbonne Universit\'e (Emergence DELCO grant).
 All three authors thank the anonymous referees for their careful reading of the manuscript.